BiznatchEnterprises/EZE-CORES/README.md

 # EZE-CORES
 Script Framework written in PHP

-Copyright (c) 2002 Biznatch Enterprises
+Copyright (c) 2002 Biznatch Enterprises,
 All rights reserved.

 Redistribution and use in source and binary forms are permitted